-Figure S10: A comparison of this paper’s implementation (solid lines, circles) of the Crofton Method with the results given in Crofton (1971) (dashed lines, diamonds).
-(A) compares the predicted number of hosts in a population pre-mortality (Np).
-(B) compares the predicted parasite aggregation pre-mortality (kp).
-(C) compares the χ2 statistic for each implementation.
-Three of the 6 stations fit by Crofton (1971) are shown here and all show that our implementation gives very similar results to those given by Crofton (1971).
+Supplementary Fig. S10.
+A comparison of the implementation (solid lines, circles) of the Crofton Method in the current paper with the results given in Crofton (1971) (dashed lines, diamonds).
+(A) Comparison of the predicted number of hosts in a population pre-mortality (Np).
+(B) Comparison of the predicted parasite aggregation pre-mortality (kp).
+(C) Comparison of the χ2 statistic for each implementation.
+Three of the six stations fit by Crofton (1971) are shown here and all show that our implementation gives very similar results to those given by Crofton (1971).

+Reference

 Crofton, H.D.
 1971.
 A quantitative approach to parasitism.
 Parasitology.
 62, 179 – 193.